yamafaktory/yamafaktory.github.io/bower_components/web-animations-js/README.md

 - The `AnimationGroup` has no explicit duration, and will be provided with a calculated duration of the max (`duration + delay`) of its children - in this case 9 seconds.
 - Although `fill: "both"` is specified for the second `Animation` within the `AnimationSequence`, the `AnimationSequence` itself has a `fill` of "none".
 Hence, as the animation ends right at the end of the `AnimationSequence`, the animation will only fill backwards, and only up until the boundary of the `AnimationSequence` (i.e. 3 seconds after the start of the `AnimationGroup`).
-- The `Animation` inside the `AnimationGroup` and the `AnimationGroup` are both `fill: "forward"`.
+- The `Animation` inside the `AnimationGroup` and the `AnimationGroup` are both `fill: "forwards"`.
 Therefore the animation will fill forward in two places:
     - from 8 seconds after the `AnimationGroup` starts until the second iteration of the `AnimationGroup` starts (i.e. for 1 second)
     - from 17 seconds after the `AnimationGroup` starts, extending forward indefinitely.